 Get creative with your storage.
 You don’t have to spend a bunch of money on fancy containers.
 I simply stuck with a neutral color theme so that the containers go with each other.

 We have two fabric storage bins* that I got years ago and are perfect for storing my son’s little cars and random toys.
 His books are in a metal bucket from an antique store, the mega blocks are in a plastic bin from Dollar Tree, and the stuffed animals are stored in a tall basket that I got at a thrift store.

-He Puts Clothes in Laundry Basket
+2. He Puts His Dirty Clothes in the Laundry Basket

 We keep our dirty clothes basket in one central location.
 Each night he puts his dirty clothes in the basket before bed.
 I had to demonstrate this a few times, and then he caught on very quickly.